 Chuck: You're trying to move incorrectly at that point.

-As you start to come down, the proper feeling during this first move of the downswing is not to push really hard off that right leg, which is your tendency.
-Obviously, we know we want to shift our weight by pulling ourselves over with the left, but part of that feeling is getting stable as we're starting to create acceleration in the downswing.
+As you start to come down, the proper feeling during this first move of the downswing is not to push really hard off that trail leg, which is your tendency.
+Obviously, we know we want to shift our weight by pulling ourselves over with the lead side, but part of that feeling is getting stable as we're starting to create acceleration in the downswing.

 The feeling is going back to neutral, which is where you were at address, so you maintain the knee flex.
 It's almost like you're doing a little bit of a squat.
 That's an exaggeration, but what you should feel is that that knee flex stays the same, and that you can continue.